vc-assist/backend/README.md

-## backend
+# Backend

 > WIP rewrite of the vcassist backend in golang.

-### project structure
+## Project structure

 - `docs/` - additional documentation
 - `cmd/` - all official entrypoints/build targets
    - `vcsd/` - the service that combines powerschool and moodle data into a format fit for the frontend.
 - `services/` - gRPC services
    - `auth/` - the service that handles the authentication flow, issuing of tokens and verification codes.
-   - `powerschool/` - the service that fetches a student's powerschool data given a valid key in keychain.
+   - `powerservice/` - the service that fetches a student's powerschool data given a valid key in keychain.
    - `gradesnapshots/` - a service that can store and retrieve grade snapshots.
    - `linker/` - a service that does hybrid automatic and manual data linking
    - `studentdata/` - the interface all student data providers must fulfill to talk to the frontend